guilchaves/guilchaves/README.md

 - currently working: typescript > react > next.
 - currently side projecting: java  >  spring > microservices.
-- currently spending my free time: rust > elixir > any other one that may pop into mind.
+- currently spending my free time: rust > go > any other one that may pop into mind.